benhowell/benhowell.github.com/_drafts/data-analytics-and-the-deployment-dystopia.md

 <div class="intro">
   <div class="intro-txt">
     <p>
-    Data analytics, at least in the "big data" sense, were once the reserve of Business Intelligence, marketing and speculative trading on the stock market but things are rapidly changing.
+    Data analytics, at least in the "big data" sense, was once the reserve of Business Intelligence, marketing and speculative trading on the stock market but things are rapidly changing.
 It's all about to become, well, personal.
-In fact, very personal indeed.
+Very personal indeed.
     </p>
     <p>
     Humankind is experiencing exponential growth in the rate of collection and use of personal data, and as a consequence, unparalleled erosion of privacy.
-If we're to get along in the big data age, we'll need to be ever mindful of the digital consequences of our actions and the detailed audit trail those actions leave behind in every aspect of our lives.
+If we, as private citizens are to get along in the big data age, we'll need to be ever mindful of the digital consequences of our actions and the detailed audit trail those actions leave behind in every aspect of our lives.
     </p>
   </div>
 <div class="intro-img-border">